truveris/truveris.github.io/README.md

 a folder within the `site/` folder.
 It is important to come up with a simple dash-separated name since it will be used as its permanent URL for the rest of time.

+## Updating the CSS
+Since we use SCSS/SASS for all our stylesheets, you should never touch a CSS file in this project.
+Once you are done playing with the .scss file, just run `make css` from the root folder.